 While all three are closely related, it’s smart to understand the differences.
 The distinctions among metaphors, similes, and analogies will also help underscore why you may want to use one and not the other in certain situations.

 Now that we know metaphors can be powerful persuasion tools, let’s make sure everyone is on the same page from a definitional standpoint.

-In this case, we are made explicitly aware that a comparison is being made due to the use of “like” or “as” (He’s like a shell of a man).
+In the case of similes, we are made explicitly aware that a comparison is being made due to the use of “like” or “as.”
+(He’s like a shell of a man.)

 Rather than a figure of speech, an analogy is more of a logical argument.